Diagnostic Molecular Scientist

 George Washington University

 George Washington University offers a 100 percent online master of health sciences (MSHS) in molecular diagnostic sciences program.
-The program combines biotechnology and molecular biology coursework, along with clinical work experience.
+The program combines biotechnology and molecular biology coursework along with clinical work experience.
 Students who complete the program can also sit for the technologist in molecular biology (MB) exam administered by the American Society for Clinical Pathology (ASCP).

 Admission requirements for the program include a bachelor’s degree in a basic or medical science (e.g., biology, chemistry, microbiology) from a regionally accredited institution, a grade point average of 3.0 or above, and a completed application along with a statement of purpose, a current resume, two letters of recommendation, official transcripts from every college and university attended, and proof of English language proficiency for international applicants.

-Upon successfully completing the program, graduates can pursue opportunities in healthcare organizations such as public health laboratories, biotechnology companies, and clinical molecular laboratories.
+Upon completing the program, graduates can pursue opportunities in healthcare organizations such as public health laboratories, biotechnology companies, and clinical molecular laboratories.
 They can take up roles such as biotechnology or government research associate, molecular laboratory scientist, MLS teaching positions, and public health laboratory scientist.

 • Location: Washington, DC